Azure/retail-ai-enhanced-search/docs/02_b_FrontendStepbyStep.md

 The Endpoints are accessed using a [Default Azure Credential](https://learn.microsoft.com/python/api/azure-identity/azure.identity.defaultazurecredential?view=azure-python) from Azure Identity library.

 ### Step 2 -> IProductSearchService.cs

-We make an implicit call to the **SearchProducts** method defined in [IProductSearchService.cs](/src/api/ProductSearchAPI/IProductSearchService.cs) file.
+the **Program.cs** file make an implicit call to the **SearchProducts** method defined in [IProductSearchService.cs](/src/api/ProductSearchAPI/IProductSearchService.cs) file.
 The query that the user inputs for search is captured query variable.
 Along with query we pass several other parameters as shown below.

 ```c#
 {